Riccardo De Santi

 Office: Caltech, ANB 328

-Before this, I worked on unsupervised exploration in RL, earning an Outstanding Paper Award at ICML with Marcello Restelli, and visited Michael Bronstein at the University of Oxford and Imperial College London.
+This research program builds on my earlier work on the foundations of exploration in RL, which includes an Outstanding Paper Award at ICML with Marcello Restelli, and research visits with Michael Bronstein at the University of Oxford and Imperial College London on geometric and causal inductive biases for exploration.

 Feel free to reach out if you wish to collaborate, exchange ideas, or seek thesis supervision.